wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.1.0 - 2014/09/04 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
+* Feature - Convert all back end CSS to Sass.
+* Tweak - Tested 100% compatible with WooCommerce Version 2.2 and backwards to version 2.1
+* Tweak - use wc_get_product() function instead of get_product() function when site is using WooCommerce Version 2.2
+* Tweak - Updated google font face in plugin framework.

 = 1.0.5.3 - 2014/07/18 =
 * Tweak - Update to Product Category create and edit page Sort and display settings in line with Pro version new features for synch.
 * Tweak - On Product category create and edit pages One Level Up Display settings now always show even when Sort and display features are OFF.